Pearlie Posey

 Pearlie Posey (1894-1984) was an American quilt artist and mother of Sarah Mary Taylor.
 She is known for her appliquéd quilts.

 Biography

 Posey was born in 1894.
+She was a family-oriented woman who spent her days on a plantation working.
+Her mother, before her death, and grandmother helped her learn to quilt.
 She taught her quilting technique to her daughter Sarah Mary Taylor and eventually created templates for Taylor's quilts.
+Posey’s quilts often featured human and animal figures, reflecting African American storytelling traditions and the passing down of quilting through generations.
+Quilting during Posey’s time was commonly viewed as a domestic craft rather than a form of fine art.

 Her work is in the collection of the Philadelphia Museum of Art and the American Folk Art Museum.
 Her work was included in the 2008-2009 traveling exhibition entitled Ancestry & Innovation: African American Art from the American Folk Art Museum presented by the Smithsonian Institution Traveling Exhibition Service.
 She was included in the 2009 exhibition Quilt Stories: The Ella King Torrey Collection of African American Quilts and Other Recent Quilt Acquisitions at the Philadelphia Museum of Art.